yayaOnChain/staking-dapp/README.md

 3. Click **Approve** to allow farm to use LP tokens
 4. Click **Deposit** to start earning rewards
 5. Click **Harvest** anytime to claim rewards

+### 5. View Activity
+1. Click the 📜 icon in the Navbar to open the **Transaction History**
+2. View real-time pending, success, and failed statuses
+3. Click "View on Explorer" to verify transactions on-chain

 ---